Fluffernuttersandwich/Better7D2DbyFNS/README.md

 A. It's my list, I added what I like, feel free to add more, but do so with care so as not to break the ModList.

-If you have a good mod suggestion, hit me up on the Guppy's Discord #fns channel.  https://discord.gg/fxkW8QvR
+If you have a good mod suggestion, and have tested it works with the list, please hit me up on the Guppy's Discord #fns-wabbajack channel.  https://discord.gg/fxkW8QvR

 B. Mods from NexusMods are automatically whitelisted for support with Wabbajack/MO2.
 It makes for less work, and less hassle for me as a ModList curator.
+Including mods from other sources adds more work for me as the curator, and also adds points of failure for users using the list.
+KISS!

 ---